niclabs/dtcconfig/readme.md

 # DTC Config Generator

-This program creates automatically configurations to use with [dHSM Client](https://github.com/niclabs/dtc) and its [nodes](github.com/dtc/dtcnode).
+This program creates automatically configurations to use with [DTC](https://github.com/niclabs/dtc) and its [nodes](github.com/dtc/dtcnode).

+For more information, check the [DTC project wiki](https://github.com/niclabs/dtc/wiki).

+## The command

 Currently it supports the creation of the following configurations: